adhammohamed1/Disha-Pharm/README.md

 Every purchase generates a paper invoice containing all relevant details.
 The invoice is a printable bill.

+The following are some of the windows you  may see when using the system:

 ![Screenshot (65)](https://user-images.githubusercontent.com/90573502/141642455-80c76476-73ea-47c5-9c81-8b73d6032326.png)

 Initial loading screen